nixworks/public/news/2013/06/7/index.md

 ### [Cambodia passes a controversial law that makes it illegal to deny atrocities committed by the Khmer Rouge regime. ](/news/2013/06/7/cambodia-passes-a-controversial-law-that-makes-it-illegal-to-deny-atrocities-committed-by-the-khmer-rouge-regime.md)
 _Context: Khmer Rouge_

-##### televised debate
+##### Televised debate
 ### [Candidates hold a third and final televised debate, giving their plans on domestic and foreign policies and also criticizing Mahmoud Ahmadinejad's nuclear and human rights policies. ](/news/2013/06/7/candidates-hold-a-third-and-final-televised-debate-giving-their-plans-on-domestic-and-foreign-policies-and-also-criticizing-mahmoud-ahmadin.md)
-_Context: Foreign relations of Iran, Human rights in Iran, Mahmoud Ahmadinejad, televised debate, nuclear program, Iranian government_
+_Context: Iranian government, Mahmoud Ahmadinejad, Foreign relations of Iran, televised debate, nuclear program, Human rights in Iran_

 ## [Previous Day...](/news/2013/06/6/index.md)